General guidance for starting a business

 Important

-Any business filing with the Secretary of the Commonwealth must also report information to the federal government.
+Any business filing with the Secretary of the Commonwealth may also have to report information to the federal government.
 Learn more about filing a beneficial ownership information (BOI) report with the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).

 3. Get a business certificate (DBA) from your city or town